-These Anti-Doping Rules shall apply to the IIHF and each of its Member National Associations.
-They also apply to the following Players, Player Support Personnel and other Persons, each of whom is deemed, as a condition of his membership, accreditation and/or participation in the sport, to have agreed to be bound by these Anti-Doping Rules, and to have submitted to the authority of the IIHF to enforce these Anti-Doping Rules and to the jurisdiction of the hearing panels specified in the IIHF Disciplinary Code to hear and determine cases brought under these Anti-Doping Rules:
+These Doping Control Regulations shall apply to the IIHF and each of its Member National Associations.
+They also apply to the following Players, Player Support Personnel and other Persons, each of whom is deemed, as a condition of his membership, accreditation and/or participation in the sport, to have agreed to be bound by these Doping Control Regulations, and to have submitted to the authority of the IIHF to enforce these Doping Control Regulations and to the jurisdiction of the hearing panels specified in the IIHF Disciplinary Code to hear and determine cases brought under these Doping Control Regulations:

-a. all players and Player Support Personnel who are members of an IIHF Member National Association or of any member or affiliate organization of any Member National Association (including any clubs, teams, associations or leagues)

-b. all players and Player Support Personal who are participating in any capacity in any IIHF Competition specified in IIHF Bylaw 401.

-c. any other player or Player Support Personal or other person who, by virtue of an IIHF Competition Accreditation or other contractual arrangement, or otherwise as specifically specified by the IIHF, is subject to IIHF jurisdiction.
+- a. all players and Player Support Personnel who are members of an IIHF Member National Association or of any member or affiliate organization of any Member National Association (including any clubs, teams, associations or leagues) - b. all players and Player Support Personal who are participating in any capacity in any IIHF Competition specified in IIHF Bylaw 1. - c. any other player or Player Support Personal or other person who, by virtue of an IIHF Competition Accreditation or other contractual arrangement, or otherwise as specifically specified by the IIHF, is subject to IIHF jurisdiction.

-All players as indicated in clause c above shall be considered International Level Players for purposes of these Anti-Doping Rules, and therefore the specific provisions in these Anti-Doping Rules and the WADA Code applicable to International Level Players (with respect to testing, TUEs, Whereabouts Information, results management and appeals) shall apply to such Players.
+All players as indicated in clauses b and c above shall be considered International Level Players for purposes of these Doping Control Regulations, and therefore the specific provisions in these Doping Control Regulations and the WADA Code applicable to International Level Players (with respect to testing, TUEs, Whereabouts Information, results management and appeals) shall apply to such Players.

-Any provision not specifically addressed in these Doping Control Regulations shall be governed and controlled in accordance with the 2015 WADA Code and the International Standards.
+Any provision not specifically addressed in these Doping Control Regulations shall be governed and controlled in accordance with the 2015 WADA Code and the WADA International Standards.

-For anti-doping related matters, should there be a conflict between any IIHF Statute, By-Law or Regulation and the World Anti-Doping Code or International Standards, the World Anti-Doping Code or International Standard shall, as appropriate, prevail and apply.
+For anti-doping related matters, should there be a conflict between any IIHF Statute, Bylaw or Regulation and the World Anti-Doping Code or International Standard, the World Anti-Doping Code or International Standard shall, as appropriate, prevail and apply.